Skip to content

 Why This Matters in New Hampshire

-NH hosts approximately 48 mosquito species (UNH Extension) and tracks three arboviruses: EEE (first human case 2004, ~30% fatality rate), West Nile Virus (first human case 2003), and Jamestown Canyon Virus (19 cases since 2013).
+NH hosts roughly 45 mosquito species (UNH Extension) and tracks three arboviruses: EEE (first human case 2004, ~30% fatality rate), West Nile Virus (first human case 2003), and Jamestown Canyon Virus (19 cases since 2013).
 The state has the weakest formal mosquito-control infrastructure in New England — no statewide mosquito control board, no regional districts, and no aerial spraying program.
 Towns hire private contractors individually.
 The highest EEE risk is in Rockingham County, with the Kingston-Brentwood-Danville-Hampstead corridor serving as the state's premier Culiseta melanura habitat.
 The Merrimack Valley (Manchester/Nashua/Concord) is the West Nile hotspot due to urban catch basins favored by Culex pipiens.

 Key Local Data